tylerham/ts-task-service/README.md

 # ts-task-service

 To Do:

- - read from db to console
- - read from db to GET (all assigned to me)
- - PUT to update task assignment
- - PUT to update task completion
 - Unit Tests
+- readme:
+  - prerequsities
+  - set up
+  - how to run
+  - endpoints